zhangqiangflyer/learngit/readme.txt

-git is a verison control system. git is a good tool git is free software this line is a test line
+igit is a verison control system. git is a good tool git is free software this line is a test line